 In this post, we will talk about the Cloud Reset option in Windows 10.
 Windows 10 offers to reinstall or reset Windows 10 using the Recovery method right from within the OS.
 It does not need to download any form of ISO, and it works well.
 The Windows team is taking it one step ahead by offering the same feature which can not be initiated from the Cloud.
 The process downloads a new image from the cloud instead of using the existing Windows 10 files store on the machine.
 In this post, we will show you how to reinstall or reset Windows 11/10 via the Cloud.

-One of the major drawback of recovery or reset without any ISO is when the installation is in a terrible state or is too corrupted.
+One of the major drawbacks of recovery or reset without any ISO is when the installation is in a terrible state or is too corrupted.
 The process will ask you for an ISO if it finds something beyond repair or usable.
 That is where this latest cloud download option in Reset this PC can help.